 Office of Medication Error Prevention and Risk Management (OMEPRM)

-Division of Medication Error Prevention and Analysis (DMEPA)
+Division of Medication Error Prevention and Analysis (DMEPA I & DMEPA II)

-Vision: To eliminate medication errors in the U.S. healthcare system.
-As part of the FDA preapproval process for new drug products, we review proposed proprietary drug names, container labels and other labeling, packaging, product design, and human factors protocols and study results to prevent medication errors.
-We also monitor and analyze medication error reports for marketed products to determine if regulatory actions such as labeling revisions or product redesign are needed to address reported errors.
-We collaborate with external stakeholders, regulators, and researchers to understand the causes of medication errors and the effectiveness of interventions to prevent them, and provide guidance to industry on drug development considerations to prevent medication errors.
+As part of the FDA preapproval process for new drug products, we review proposed proprietary drug names, container labels and other labeling, packaging, product design, and human factors submissions to prevent medication errors.
+We also review medication error reports submitted to the FDA Adverse Event Reporting System (FAERS) and work collaboratively with the Division of Mitigation Assessment and Medication Error Surveillance to investigate and determine if regulatory actions such as labeling revisions or product redesign are needed to address reported errors.
+We also collaborate with external stakeholders, regulators, and researchers to understand the causes of medication errors and the effectiveness of interventions to prevent them, and provide guidance to industry on drug development considerations to prevent medication errors.